Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 * You'll need to add this file and commit it in git to be able to get future updates from ISLE as a process.
   * `git add .env`
-  * `git commit -m "Added the edited .env configuration file for Staging.
+  * `git commit -m "Added the edited .env configuration file for Production.
 DO NOT PUSH BACK TO UPSTREAM REPOSITORY - Jane Doe 8/2019"`
       * This is a suggested warning for users **NOT TO**  push back this configuration change to the main git repository.
 If that were done it could conflict with other setups.

 * You may run into the following: